Medúlla, BjörkAll the voices of the body

 From "Musique savantes, De John Zorn à la fin du monde et après..."
 1990-2015 published by Le mot et le reste

-1. Human beatbox , or simply beatbox , is a vocal technique that emerged with hip-hop culture in the 1970s, in which the singer imitates the sounds of a drum set or drum machine with his or her voice, but also of all sorts of other instruments.
+1. Human beatbox , or simply beatbox , is a vocal technique that emerged with hip-hop culture in the 1970s, in which the singer imitates the sounds of a drum kit or drum machine with his or her voice, as well as all kinds of other instruments.

 buy twitter accounts